-an article trilogy on the opportunities of Nanotechnology by Shafiq Kabir, CIO at Smoltek
+an article trilogy on the opportunities of Nanotechnology by Shafiq Kabir, Founder and senior advisor at Smoltek

 PART II – The Reality

 First published December 13 2017, updated January 2019.